ManuMahadevaswamy/ML-and-DL/README.md

 # ML-and-DL
 1.CLTV\
 2.Customer Segmentation Using K-means\
-3.NLP - Introduction and NLP model for Text Classification
+3.NLP - Introduction and NLP model for Text Classification\
+4.PCA - Implementation in Python